Mary Robinson: High Commissioner for Human Rights (1997–2002)

 In 2001, she chaired the Asia Regional Preparatory Meeting for the World Conference against Racism, Racial Discrimination, Xenophobia and related intolerances, which was held in Tehran, Iran.
 At this meeting, neither the representatives of the Simon Wiesenthal Centre, a Jewish group, nor the Baha'i International Community were permitted to attend.
-She wore a headscarf at the meeting, because the Iranians enforced an edict that all women attending the conference must wear one.
-Women who did not wear it were criticised, and Robinson said that it "played into the hands of religious conservatives."
+She wore a headscarf at the meeting because the Iranians enforced an edict that all women attending the conference must wear one.
+Women who did not wear it were criticised, and Robinson said that it "played into the hands of religious conservatives".

 Though she had initially announced her intention to serve a single four-year period, she extended the term by a year following an appeal from Annan, allowing her to preside over the 2001 World Conference against Racism in Durban, South Africa, as secretary-general.
 The conference drew widespread criticism, as did Robinson.
 Former US Congressman Tom Lantos said, "To many of us present at the events at Durban, it is clear that much of the responsibility for the debacle rests on the shoulders of UN High Commissioner for Human Rights Mary Robinson, who, in her role as secretary-general of the conference, failed to provide the leadership needed to keep the conference on track."

 Robinson's period as High Commissioner ended in 2002, after sustained pressure from the United States led her to declare she was no longer able to continue her work.
-She had criticised the US for violating human rights in its war on terrorism and the World Conference against Racism was widely condemned in the US for its perceived anti-semitism.
+She had criticised the US for violating human rights in its war on terrorism and the World Conference against Racism was widely condemned in the US for its perceived antisemitism.
 Michael Rubin even went so far as to suggest in a tongue-in-cheek article that she be tried for war crimes for presiding over "an intellectual pogrom against Jews and Israel."
 On 9 November 2006, in Yogyakarta, she attended the International Conference, then she became one of 29 signators of the Yogyakarta Principles, adopted for protection of rights by International Human Rights Law.

 Post-commissioner period (2002 – present)

 University of Dublin

-Robinson served as the twenty-fourth, and first female, chancellor of the University of Dublin.
+Robinson served as the twenty-fourth, and first female, Chancellor of the University of Dublin.
 She represented the university in the Seanad for over twenty years and held the Reid Chair in Law.
 She was succeeded as chancellor by Mary McAleese, who had also succeeded her as president of Ireland.